-Consent for Treatment by MinorsAdded by Hawley Troxell in Articles & Publications, Health Law on November 20, 2011
+Consent for Treatment by MinorsAdded by Hawley Troxell in Articles & Blogs, Health Law on November 20, 2011

 Treatment of a minor without proper consent may expose the practitioner to tort liability for battery or lack of informed consent in addition to limiting the practitioner’s ability to collect for the care.
 The following sets forth suggestions for analyzing minor consent issues.

 The General Rule.
 In Idaho, persons under age 18 generally lack legal capacity to consent to their own health care, and therefore, consent must be obtained from one of the following persons in decreasing order of priority: (1) the legal guardian appointed by the court; (2) a parent; (3) a relative who represents themselves to be an appropriate person to act under the circumstances; (4) any other competent person who represents themselves to be responsible for the health care of the minor; or (5) the attending physician if it is an emergency and there is not time to contact one of the foregoing, or one of the foregoing is not available.
 (See Idaho Code § 39-4503).